 Montgomery is a city located in Montgomery County, Alabama.
 With a 2020 population of 197,282, it is the 3rd largest city in Alabama (after Birmingham and Huntsville) and the 128th largest city in the United States.
 Montgomery is currently declining at a rate of -0.24% annually and its population has decreased by -4.12% since the most recent census, which recorded a population of 205,764 in 2010.
 Montgomery reached it's highest population of 205,593 in 2010.
 Spanning over 162 miles, Montgomery has a population density of 1,234 people per square mile.

 The average household income in Montgomery is $65,986 with a poverty rate of 21.94%.
 The median rental costs in recent years comes to $867 per month, and the median house value is $119,600.
 The median age in Montgomery is 35.3 years, 33.4 years for males, and 36.8 years for females.
 For every 100 females there are 88.5 males.

-The last census taken in 2010 recorded a population of 205,764 for the city.
-This number has since dropped to 200,022 according to recent estimates.
 The city has won multiple awards throughout its history, including being named All-America City, being listed as one of the top cities for job growth, and named the “happiest city in Alabama.”